OWASP/www-event-appsecil-2023/Agenda.md

 ## Agenda

 You can now see the agenda for the main track of talks on 28th October below.
-For the training schedule, see the [Training](training.md) page!
+For the training schedule, see the [training](Training) page!

 ### Schedule